Many or all companies we feature compensate us. Compensation and editorial

 Generally speaking, you can pay off your mortgage faster with a HELOC if your HELOC interest rate is lower and you pay the same amount toward your HELOC as you did your mortgage.

-If you pay $1,500 on your mortgage every month, it’ll take roughly 24 more years to pay it off.
+If you pay $1,500 on your mortgage every month, it will take about 24 more years to pay it off.
 If you put that same $1,500 toward a lower-interest HELOC, you could own your home free and clear in about 17 years.

-Does having a mortgage make it more difficult to be approved for a HELOC?
+Does having a mortgage make it difficult to get a HELOC?

 Having a mortgage won’t necessarily prevent you from getting approved for a HELOC, but it will reduce the size of your HELOC.